Banging Toolbox

 Acacia

-Acacia wood is naturally smooth and has distinctive grain patterns that make it easily distinguishable from other wood.
+Acacia wood is naturally smooth and has distinctive grain patterns make the appearance easily distinguishable from other wood types.
 The grain can either be straight, curved, or wavy and has many variations.

 Teak